Marjory Stoneman Douglas: Education and marriage

 Marjory left for college in 1908, despite grave misgivings about her mother's mental state.
 Her aunt and grandmother shared her concerns, but recognized that she needed to leave in order to begin her own life.
-She was a straight-A student at Wellesley College, graduating with a BA in English in 1912.
+She was a straight-A student at Wellesley College, graduating with a B.A. in English in 1912.
 She found particular success in a class on elocution, and joined the first suffrage club with six of her classmates.
 She was elected Class Orator but was unable to fulfill the office since she was already involved in other activities.
 During her senior year while visiting home, her mother showed her a lump on her breast.
 Marjory arranged the surgery to have it removed.
 After the graduation ceremony, her aunt informed her it had metastasized, and within months her mother was dead.
 The family left the funeral arrangements up to Marjory.

 After drifting with college friends through a few jobs to which she did not feel well-suited, Marjory Stoneman met Kenneth Douglas in 1914.
 She was so impressed with his manners and surprised at the attention he showed her that she married him within three months.
 He portrayed himself as a newspaper editor, and was 30 years her senior, but the marriage quickly failed when it became apparent he was a con artist.
-The true extent of his duplicity Marjory did not entirely reveal, despite her honesty in all other matters.
+The true extent of his duplicity Marjory did not entirely reveal, despite her honesty in other matters.
 Douglas was married to Marjory while already married to another woman.
-While he spent six months in jail for passing a bad check, she remained faithful to him.
+While he spent six months in jail for passing a bad check, she remained faithful.
 His scheme to scam her absent father out of money worked in Marjory's favor when it attracted Frank Stoneman's attention.
 Marjory's uncle persuaded her to move to Miami and end the marriage.
-In the fall of 1915, Marjory Stoneman Douglas left New England to be reunited with her father, whom she had not seen since her parents' separation.
+In the fall of 1915, Marjory Stoneman Douglas left New England to reunite with her father, whom she had not seen since her parents' separation.
 Shortly before that, her father had married Lillius ("Lilla") Eleanor Shine, a great-great-granddaughter of Thomas Jefferson (her grandfather was Francis W. Eppes).
 Marjory later wrote that Shine "remained my first and best friend all my life in Florida."
-After moving to Florida in 1915, Marjory rarely returned to Massachusetts, but she retained affection for it; her 1987 memoir Voice of the River, is dedicated "To Massachusetts, with love."
+After moving to Florida in 1915, Marjory rarely returned to Massachusetts, but retained her affection for it; her 1987 memoir Voice of the River, is dedicated "To Massachusetts, with love."